Studying online is hard. It requires a lot of motivation, commitment and self-discipline. But it’s totally doable!

-Michael Holmes is a student on the Ruby developer path at OpenClassrooms.
-He has been very active within the student community and has helped students with motivational issues.
-Today, he’s sharing his top tips with you.
+Michael Holmes is a former student on the Ruby developer path at OpenClassrooms.
+He has been very active within the student community and has helped students with motivation.
+Today, he’s sharing his top tips with us on the blog!

 Tip 1 – Set smaller goals